roc-11/pp4-jetset-journal/README.md

 #### Forgot Password

 * Emails will be extended and utilised in future implementations of Jetset Journal.
-* Users will need to verify a link when they sign up for an account.
 * Users will be able to click "forgot password" from the sign in sections.
 This will email them instructions on how to reset their password, so that they can regain login capabilities on the website.

 #### Image Preview